-I earned my Doctorate in Clinical Psychology at Deakin University where I wrote my dissertation on the impact of autobiographical memory on self-harm.
-Trained in the standard cognitive therapies (i.e., CBT, ACT, DBT), I quickly realised that there is more to individuals than our thoughts, and continued my clinical training in Schema Therapy to become an accredited Schema therapist.
-Although Schema Therapy worked well with Borderline Personality Disorder, I became increasingly aware of its aversive and triggering effect on the more complex trauma related presentations including c-PTSD and dissociative disorders.
-I therefore continued my professional development in EMDR therapy, the Theory of Structural Dissociation of the Personality (amongst others), and specialised training on how to combine the two and adapt EMDR for working with complex and dissociative presentations
+I earned my Doctorate in Clinical Psychology from Deakin University, where my dissertation focused on the impact of autobiographical memory on self-harm.
+Trained in the traditional cognitive therapies (i.e., CBT, ACT, and DBT), I quickly realised that there is more to an individual than just their thoughts.
+This led me to continue my clinical training in Schema Therapy and I became an accredited Schema therapist.
+While the therapy proved effective for the treatment of Borderline Personality Disorder, I began to recognise its limitations, and particularly its aversive and triggering effects on clients with complex trauma-related presentations such c-PTSD and dissociative disorders.
+This prompted me to further expand my professional development and pursue specialised training in EMDR therapy, the Theory of Structural Dissociation of the Personality, Internal Family System (IFS), the Progressive Approach to EMDR, and Somatic Experiencing.
+I am now highly skilled at integrating these approaches and adapting EMDR to safely and effectively work with a wide range of disorders and complexities, and in particular with childhood trauma and dissociative conditions.

-My humble spiritual journey continuously helps me to further and deepen my understanding of the human body-mind mechanism through the teaching of spiritual teachers such as Sadhguru, Deepak Chopra, Eckhart Tolle, Wim Hoff, David R Hawkins Phd (amongst others).
-It shapes how I perceive us, human beings, and in this context my clients as unique, perseverant, and determined individuals who lived through stressful and traumatic life events that negatively influenced how they relate to themselves, others and the world – rather than as a set of symptoms or psychiatric conditions.
-I am particularly passionate about helping others (clients and consultees) understand the impact that traumatic life and childhood experiences have on the nervous system and personality organisation in relation to symptoms and biopsychosocial triggers
+My ongoing inner work and spiritual journey continuously deepens my understanding of the human body and mind mechanism.
+The teachings of spiritual teachers such as Sadhguru, Deepak Chopra, Eckhart Tolle, Wim Hof, and Dr. David R. Hawkins among others, shapes how I view human being, and especially my clients — as unique, resilient, and determined individuals who lived through stressful and traumatic life experiences, which impacted how they relate to themselves, others, and the world around them rather than as a collection of symptoms or psychiatric disorders.
+I am especially passionate about helping others — both clients and consultees — recognise how traumatic life events and childhood experiences impact the nervous system regulation and personality development, resulting in psychological symptoms and present triggers.

 Boganin, C. (2018).
 The Role of Autobiographical Memory in Nonsuicidal Self-Injury.
 (Unpublished Doctoral Dissertation)